djpadbit/Arknights-RE/README.md

 In regards to what is the schema for a binary file, the 6digit hex value after the name if it has one is a MD5 checksum that corresponds to the right class and are straight strings in the IL2Cpp stringlitterals that you can CTRL+F easily.
 You can find out the linked class in the function `Torappu.FlatBuffers.FlatLookupConverter$$_LoadRootTypeMD5`.
 You can also guess from the context like for example, a gacha table will probably have gacha in the name.
 Of course, you have to snoop around the classes in the DummyDLLs aswell.

 A nice tool i used to poke around the flatbuffers was [FlatCrawler](https://github.com/kwsch/FlatCrawler) by [kwsch](https://github.com/kwsch).
 You can manually try to guess the schema of a binary flatbuffer file.

+# Logging telemetry

+Arknights now sends some logs to their servers for more telemetry, and i thought I'd be interesting to look at what they were sending.
+It uses Alibaba Cloud's library called [Simple Log Service](https://www.alibabacloud.com/help/en/sls/).
+It specifically uses the [Android SDK](https://github.com/aliyun/aliyun-log-android-sdk) version of it, which is based on the [C SDK](https://github.com/aliyun/aliyun-log-c-sdk) version.

+It's pretty simple and uses only one Protocol Buffer define in the [docs](https://www.alibabacloud.com/help/en/sls/developer-reference/data-encoding) (mirrored in the repo [here](https://github.com/djpadbit/Arknights-RE/blob/master/mitm/sls.proto)).
+But it compresses the data before sending it, with LZ4 or ZSTD.

+I made a very simple mitmproxy addon that adds a Content View for the compressed protocol buffer of SLS in [mitm/slsview.py](https://github.com/djpadbit/Arknights-RE/blob/master/mitm/slsview.py).
+To use it you need to have the LZ4 package installed in mitmproxy's venv.
+You can do it by [installing mitmproxy through pipx](https://docs.mitmproxy.org/stable/overview-installation/#installation-from-the-python-package-index-pypi) and then injecting the pip dependency (only `lz4`, zstd is not implemented as it's not used for Arknights) as explained in the docs of mitmproxy.
+This Content View returns the message decoded converted to JSON so you can easily peek at what's inside.